LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

-The goal of instruction tuning in ELASTIQ is to close the modality gap between EEG signals and natural language semantics by learning conditional representations that align neural dynamics with textual meaning.
-To incorporate semantic guidance, each trial $x_i$ is paired with a natural language instruction $s_{\text{ins}}$ that specifies the task context(e.g., “Decode motor imagery”, "Decode emotional states"), together with a textual target $s_{\text{tgt}}$ corresponding to the class label (e.g., “Left Hand”, “Happy”).
-The objective of instruction tuning is then defined as

-where $f_\theta$ denotes the model parameterized by $\theta$, which conditions EEG embeddings on the instruction and aligns them with the textual target.
+The goal of multi-task instruction tuning is to bridge the gap between EEG and language by learning conditionally aligned representations.
+To this end, we integrate semantic guidance from textual instructions into EEG embeddings and employ a compact set of latent queries to selectively attend to instruction-relevant neural patterns.
+The refined neural representation is then projected into a shared semantic space across tasks, where it is aligned with textual label prototypes to enable instruction-grounded decoding.
+Compared with coarse distribution-level alignment, which merely makes EEG and text statistically indistinguishable, our approach establishes explicit semantic correspondence that allows linguistic priors to directly shape and guide EEG representations.

-\paragraph{Instruction as a Conditioning Prior} Let $\mathbf{m} \in \mathbb{R}^{2N \times d}$ denote the sequence of tokenized EEG embeddings obtained from the pretraining encoder, where $2N$ is the number of concatenated tokens output by both the transformer and $d$ is the embedding dimension.
-Given the instruction text $s_{\text{ins}}$, we obtain its embedding $\mathbf{e}_{\text{ins}} \in \mathbb{R}^k$ using a frozen pretrained language encoder such as BERT \citep{devlin2019bert} or SBERT \citep{reimers2019sentence}.
+\paragraph{Instruction-conditioned EEG-Language Interaction} Previous EEG--language models such as NeuroLM achieve alignment through adversarial domain matching between neural and textual representations.
+In contrast, we proposed the Instruction-conditioned Q-Former (IQF).
+It achieves EEG--language alignment in a constructive and interpretable manner by conditioning neural representations on semantics and guiding cross-modal interaction.
+Let $\mathbf{m}\in\mathbb{R}^{2N\times d}$ denote the sequence of tokenized EEG embeddings obtained from the pretrained encoder, where the factor of 2 reflects the concatenation of the contextual and causal branch outputs, $N$ is the number of tokens produced by each branch, and $d$ is the EEG embedding dimension.
+Given the instruction text $s_{\mathrm{ins}}$, we obtain its embedding $\mathbf{e}_{\mathrm{ins}}\in\mathbb{R}^{k}$ using a frozen pretrained language encoder such as BERT~\cite{devlin2019bert} or SBERT~\cite{reimers2019sentence}:

-where $f_{\text{text}}(\cdot)$ maps the instruction sentence into a normalized semantic vector.
-For \textbf{BERT}, we use the hidden state of the \texttt{[CLS]} token as the sentence embedding.
-For \textbf{SBERT}, the model directly outputs a sentence embedding via mean pooling over token representations.
-In both cases, the resulting vector is $\ell_2$-normalized: